AIDS Healthcare Foundation: Safer sex advocacy

 AHF hosts global events to both commemorate those lost to HIV/AIDS and educate the public about the importance of safer sex with condom use.
-Each year on December 1, AHF marks World AIDS Day with a series of international events throughout many of the countries where AHF operates.
+Each year on December 1st, AHF marks World AIDS Day with a series of international events throughout many of the countries where AHF operates.
 It is an opportunity to reflect on the progress made in battling HIV/AIDS over the years and be a reminder of the work left to be done amid the 1.7 million new HIV infections every year.

+International Condom Day, which is celebrated on February 13th, was established by the AIDS Healthcare Foundation.
+As a part of its advocacy efforts, AIDS Healthcare Foundation offers free condoms to the public at its International Condom Day (ICD) events and year-round at its pharmacies, healthcare centers, and wellness centers.

-International Condom Day is an AHF holiday celebrated on February 13.
+International Condom Day is an AHF holiday celebrated on February 13th.
 It was created to promote safer sex and provide access to condoms and free Rapid Testing.
 AHF uses World AIDS Day and International Condom Day as fun ways to engage with people, get them tested for HIV, and get them connected to care if they need it.

+PrEP

+In 2014, the organization was noted as being unique amongst H.I.V.-prevention groups in advocating against pre-exposure prophylaxis (PrEP), a drug that greatly reduces the risk of contracting H.I.V.
+Michael Weinstein's past description of PrEP as a "party drug" was unpopular within the anti-AIDS space.
+According to Weinstein in 2019, "It's a mischaracterization to say that we were opposed to PrEP."
+He stated that "PrEP would help individuals who were certain not to use condoms."
+AHF does, however, prescribe PrEP, and as of 2022 is the largest provider of PrEP in the U.S.